jwilsonds/pitch-classification-analysis/README.md

 ## Data Source
 Data was gathered by using the pybaseball library which scrapes pitch-by-pitch data from Fangraphs and Baseball Savant
 ## Applications
+I believe that this model could be very useful for MLB teams for both hitters and pitchers.
+For hitters it can be used to identify pitchers that have distinct differences in release point.
+Hitters can the review tape and study their release points to better identify what pitch that pitcher will throw.
+For pitchers, it can be used as a warning flag to tell them that they need to try and replicate their release points better.